 A security system is in place to protect students, staff, and the facility of the high school.
 Cameras continuously monitor and record locations inside and outside the high school.
-If something has occurred that you believe can be reviewed, contact the administration of the high school with the date, time and location of the incident.
+Videos are archives for future use/review.

 CELL-PHONES AND ELECTRONIC DEVICES